aqntks/Easy-Yolo-OCR/README_en.md

 ## Introduction

-The existing OCR (Optical Character Recognition) process detects a character area with the Text Detection model and then recognizes the character through the Text Recognition model.
-These OCR models are effective in recognizing the entire character within a desired document or image.
+The existing OCR (Optical character recognition) process involves detecting the text regions using a Text Detection model and then recognizing the text using a Text Recognition model.
+This OCR model is effective in recognizing the entire text within desired documents or images.

 However, if you want to detect only the characters in a specific area within an image or document, it detects unnecessary areas too, so the detection speed takes a long time and it is inconvenient to process the result value.

-We suggest Easy Yolo OCR for those who want to detect only characters located in a specific pattern or area in various images.
+To address this issue and cater to those who want to detect only specific patterns or regions of text in various images, we propose Easy Yolo OCR.

-Easy Yolo OCR has changed the Text Detection model for detecting text areas to the Object Detection model used for object detection.
-Learn a custom detection model that suits you and detect only the desired area of ​​the desired format.
+Easy Yolo OCR replaces the Text Detection model used for text region detection with an Object Detection model commonly used in object detection tasks.
+Train your own custom Detection model and detect only the desired regions in the desired format.

-The object detection model uses [yolov5](https://github.com/ultralytics/yolov5), which is actively used in the real-time object detection field.
-The OCR process benchmarked [EasyOCR](https://github.com/JaidedAI/EasyOCR) and the Text Recognition model was trained through [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) of Clova AI Research.
+The Object Detection model utilizes [yolov5](https://github.com/ultralytics/yolov5), which is widely employed in real-time object detection.
+The OCR process is benchmarked against [EasyOCR](https://github.com/JaidedAI/EasyOCR) and the Text Recognition model is trained using the [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark) by Clova AI Research.

 - Existing OCR process